jeshaiahmiller/Marvel-Galore/README.md

 <img src="wireframes1.png" alt="wireframes1">

 ### MVP/PostMVP

-The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP
 <!-- *These are examples only.
 Replace with your own MVP features.* -->
 - Use marvel api to receive relevant information.
-- render the movies onto the page
+- Render the movies onto the page
 - Allowing user to click on the movies/shows and recieve additional info about them.
-- add javascript to create functionality
+- Add javascript to create functionality
-- style the page uding flex box and css
+- Style the page uding flex box and css
-- add media queries to cater to different screen sizes.
+- Add media queries to cater to different screen sizes.

 #### PostMVP
 <!-- *These are examples only.
 Replace with your own Post-MVP features.* -->
-- add information for comic books and characters
+- Add information for comic books and characters
-- add additional styling
+- Add additional styling

 ## Project Schedule